libregraphicsmeeting/lgm-video-archive/README.md

 ### Functionality Plugin

-A custom WordPress plugin, for keeping functionality separated from design.
+We created a functionality plugin, which does things such as declaring *Custom Post Types* and *Taxonomies*.
 It also has it’s own [documentation file](plugins/lgm-video/README.md).